pymc-devs/pymc-examples/examples/case_studies/wrapping_jax_function.myst.md

 +++ {"pycharm": {"name": "#%% md\n"}}

-It's also useful to check the gradient of our {class}`~aesara.graph.op.Op` can be requested via the Aesara `grad` interface:
+It's also useful to check the gradient of our {class}`~pytensor.graph.op.Op` can be requested via the PyTensor `grad` interface:

 ```{code-cell} ipython3
 # We define the symbolic `emission_signal` variable outside of the `Op`